Skip to content

 Bring your lunch, take a seat, and join in on the conversation!
 Each session centers on a single topic – relevant, resonant, and sure to spark an exciting discussion.
 From last night’s sports game to the latest episode of "that show everyone’s been talking about," there’s a topic for everybody at the Hot Topic Lunch Table.

-We will meet at the Coffee Bar at 12:00 p.m. and head to the café tables afterwards.
+We will meet at the Coffee Bar at 12:00 p.m.
 Please register below so we know to expect you:

 Sign Up Here